rust-stuco/lectures/week4/slides.md

 ```

 * Anything we can return here might not be the expected result
-* Rust does not compile this code at all
+* The philosophy of Rust is to not compile this code at all
     * Prevents misunderstandings early in the development process
 * Further reading on UTF-8: [Rust Book Chapter 8.2](https://doc.rust-lang.org/book/ch08-02-strings.html#bytes-and-scalar-values-and-grapheme-clusters-oh-my)